pfrazao/udacity-introduction-to-programming/README.md

 ## 1. Introduction to HTML
-In this section one develops a very simple HTML file, which can be seen [here](https://github.com/pfrazao/udacity-introduction-to-programming/blob/main/01%20HTML/notes.html).
+In this section one develops a very simple HTML file.
+* Project: The code can be seen [here](https://github.com/pfrazao/udacity-introduction-to-programming/blob/main/01%20HTML/notes.html).

 ## 2. Introduction to CSS
 After learning HTML one develops a simple animal trading card that includes CSS.
-The result can be seen [here](https://github.com/pfrazao/udacity-introduction-to-programming/tree/main/02%20CSS).
+* Project: The result can be seen [here](https://github.com/pfrazao/udacity-introduction-to-programming/tree/main/02%20CSS).

 ## 3. Introduction to Python